-To experience this exquisite American state in all its glory, there is no better way than by sea – as the jagged, mountainous peaks descend into cool, calm waters, you can get up close and personal with it all on day excursions and guided tours.
-Alaska is teeming with opportunities for the seasoned, outdoor adventure-seeker, with rugged, back country treks and hikes.
-For those who want to enjoy the vast views from the comfort of a luxury cruise ship, you can sit back and relax – and maybe watch a whale breach the vast blue ocean on the horizon.
+To experience this exquisite North American state in all its glory, there is no better way than by sea – as the jagged, mountainous peaks descend into cool, calm waters, you can get up close and personal with it all on day excursions and guided tours.
+Alaska cruises are teeming with opportunities for the seasoned, outdoor adventure-seeker, with rugged, back country treks and hikes in the beautiful national parks.
+For those who want to enjoy the vast views from the comfort of a luxury cruise ship, you can sit back and relax – and maybe do some whale watching seeing them breach the vast blue ocean on the horizon.

 Only accessible by ship or by plane, Alaska’s capital city Juneau gracefully blends frontier ruggedness with cosmopolitan flair.
 Visit the Mendenhall Glacier, an immense river of ice measuring1.5 miles in width and over 6 miles in length.

 Embark on a once-in-a-lifetime trip to the Juneau Icefield.
 Peaks of ice called ‘nunataks’ push through the ice – the highest peak is known as Devil’s Paw, straddling the Alaska-Canada border and standing at 8,584 feet (2616 m) tall.